whily/notes/xps-archlinux.md

 * Autosuspend for USB device USB Receiver [Logitech]: generally USB input device should not be autosuspended.
 Autosuspend USB receiver causes frequent freezing of the mouse.

+#### CPU temperature monitoring

+Install packages `lm_sensors` and `thermald`.
+Run `sudo sensors-detect` to detect the sensors and enable the services.
+For me, I only allow the first detection and skip the remainning ones.
+One may use `sensors` to view the system temperatures etc.

+Run`systemctl enable --now thermald`.

 #### SSD TRIM